 As you descend from the clouds over the majestic Himalayas, you will see the bustling city of Kathmandu where we will start and finish our adventure.
 A Himalayan Heroes representative will be waiting for you as you exit the airport.
 They’ll accompany you to your hotel not far from the tourist haven of Thamel.
 After lunch, we’ll visit Pashupatinath Temple where you’ll see corpses cremated in a traditional Hindu ceremony on the banks of the Bagmati River.
 Later in the evening we will have a welcome dinner at an authentic Nepali restaurant to get to know one another, have the first of many culinary masterpieces and be entertained with a cultural show.

 Today is the day the adventure starts proper.
 We’ll rise early with bags packed in time for a full breakfast.
-Our adventure guides will conduct a rider briefing as the traffic leaving Kathmandu could prove to be the most dangerous part of the adventure!
-They’ll explain what is expected of the riders and we’ll have a question and answer session before being handed the keys to your motorcycle.
+We’ll jump on a mini bus and head out of town to meet our bikes as riding in Kathmandu traffic is no fun Our adventure guides will conduct a rider briefing where they’ll explain what is expected of the riders and we’ll have a question and answer session before being handed the keys to your motorcycle.

 Keep your wits about you as we head towards the mountains that surround the village of Daman which will be our destination for the evening.
 Daman has among the greatest views of the Himalayas, extending on a good day from Dhaulagiri in the west to Mount Everest in the east.
 The serpent like roads around Daman will probably provide the best sealed road riding of the whole adventure so make sure you get into the groove early.